stephbuon/digital-history/hist3368-week10-word-embeddings/README.md

 ### Source Information

-The Notebook, "Word Embedding Models: word2vec" (hist3368-week10-word-embeddings.ipynb), was written by

-written by Dan Sinykin, Assistant Professor of English at Emory University.
+The Notebook, "Word Embedding Models: word2vec" (hist3368-week10-word-embeddings.ipynb), was written by Dan Sinykin, Assistant Professor of English at Emory University.
 It was copied/forked from [sinykin](https://github.com/sinykin) at: [sinykin/QTM-340/notebooks/class10-sklearn-countvectorizer-inclass-ds.ipynb](https://github.com/sinykin/QTM-340/blob/master/notebooks/class10-sklearn-countvectorizer-inclass-ds.ipynb).

-The following edits were made by Steph Buongiorno to the original Notebook:
-1) The deletion of installation information specific to local computer.
-2) The addition of code that appliees word embeddigns to environmental Congressional discourse post 1950, and compares the output by years. (or do I want decades?)
+The follow on Notebook, "Applying __gensim__ to the Stanford Congressional Data by Year" (hist3368-week10-pt2-word-embeddings.ipynb), was written by Steph Buongiorno.